 For decades, the problem of unnecessary incarceration has grown in plain sight.
 The media regularly highlights the flaws of the criminal justice system.
 Republicans, Democrats, and Independents across the country are coming together to pass laws that would reduce prison populations.
 Thirteen states have successfully reduced imprisonment and crime at the same time.
 But much more needs to be done.
 Now is the time for law enforcement, as leaders in the field, to help.
 By using our experience to support reform, Law Enforcement Leaders can reduce unnecessary incarceration around the country while continuing to protect public safety.

-On October 21, 2015 Law Enforcement Leaders to Reduce Crime and Incarceration publicly launched at a media event in Washington, D.C. at the National Press Club.
-Click here to learn more about our launch event.
+On October 21, 2015 Law Enforcement Leaders to Reduce Crime & Incarceration publicly launched at a media event in Washington, D.C. at the National Press Club.

 To advance our goals, Law Enforcement Leaders members participate in the following activities: